 Why are normal and inverted curves usually discussed together?

-They are discussed together because they are opposite states of the same term-structure relationship.
-Comparing them directly makes it easier to see whether the market is preserving the usual upward slope or has moved into a reversed one.
+They are opposite states of the same term-structure relationship.
+Comparing them directly makes it easier to see whether the usual maturity ordering is still intact or has reversed.